-Schoodic Institute at Acadia National Park partners with the National Park Service to manage the Schoodic Education and Research Center.
-Schoodic Education and Research Center is both the name of our physical campus on Schoodic Point, and the name of our partnership as one of 18 National Park Service “Research Learning Centers” across the nation.
+Schoodic Institute at Acadia National Park partners with the National Park Service to manage the Schoodic Education and Research Center – the name of our partnership as one of 18 National Park Service “Research Learning Centers” across the nation.

 Research Learning Centers vary widely in their scope and their focus, but all are National Park Service partnerships dedicated to increasing the effectiveness and communication of research in the national parks.